 Understanding the causes of dementia

 Dementia is one word, but it describes a range of conditions that involve changes in the brain and a wide collection of possible symptoms.

-Using video and animation, this DTA micro-course gives an introduction to the brain, as a foundation for understanding causes of dementia.
+Using video and animation, this DTA short-course gives an introduction to the brain, as a foundation for understanding causes of dementia.

 Learn more about types of dementia

-After completing the micro-course “Dementia Discovery: Understanding dementia and the brain”, here are some additional micro-courses to build your knowledge about specific types of dementia and potential underlying changes in the brain.
+After completing the short-course “Dementia Discovery: Understanding dementia and the brain”, here are some additional short-courses to build your knowledge about specific types of dementia and potential underlying changes in the brain.

 Dementia with Lewy bodies

 Providing care and support

 Empathy and a person-centred approach are key for supporting people living with dementia.